tancop/Conductor/README.md

 ## About

-SteamyRPC is a powerful script that lets you control your Steam client with a WebSocket interface.
+This is a powerful script that lets you control your Steam client with a WebSocket interface.
 No more messing with steamcmd or VDFs.
 Inspired by [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader).

+## Important

+SteamyRPC uses TCP port `8080` to communicate with Steam and `7355` to listen for user requests.
+If you're running a web server or other app that uses these ports at the same time you need to turn them off or change their settings.

 ## Installing